top of page

 -

-Heartworm TestWe rescue dozens of heartworm positive dogs every year, with the cost to treat them averaging $1,200 a dog.
-Which is why we feel very strongly about the importance of having dogs on heartworm prevention.
-Heartworms are spread through the bite of an infected mosquito, and will grow in the heart and associated blood vessels of dogs that are not on heartworm prevention.
-Without treatment, this condition is fatal as the worms eventually infiltrate the heart and prevent proper blood circulation.
-Because of this, we make sure every dog over 7 months of age is heartworm tested (it takes at least 7 months for the worms to be detected on a test due to their lifecycle.)
-If a dog test s positive for heartworms, we pay for that treatment at no additional cost to you.
-We typically give adult dogs heartworm prevention upon intake, but do not provide any additional going forward.
-Heartworm prevention is vet prescribed and must be given every month for the rest of the dog's life.
-There are several types of heartworm prevention available, so it's best to discuss this directly with your veterinarian to determine which kind is best for your dog.
+Heartworm Testing & PreventionEvery year, we rescue dozens of heartworm-positive dogs, with treatment costs averaging $1,200 per dog.
+This is why we strongly emphasize the importance of keeping dogs on heartworm prevention.
+Heartworms are transmitted through the bite of an infected mosquito and grow within the heart and blood vessels of unprotected dogs.
+Without treatment, heartworm disease is fatal, as the worms eventually block blood circulation and compromise heart function.
+Because of this, we test every dog over seven months of age for heartworms.
+(Heartworms take at least seven months to develop to a detectable stage due to their life cycle.)
+If a dog tests positive, we cover the full cost of their treatment at no additional expense to the adopter.
+Adult dogs typically receive heartworm prevention upon intake. but we do not provide additional doses after adoption.
+Heartworm prevention is a prescription medication that must be given monthly for the rest of the dog's life.
+There are several types available, and are sometimes combined with flea and tick prevention, so we recommend consulting with your veterinarian to determine the best option for your dog.

 -